rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

   end
 ```

-There's also the issue of how do we determine the current form action, to do so we can do a simple method
+There's also the issue of how do we determine the current form of action, to do so we need a simple method:

 ```ruby
   def determine_form_action